cms-opendata-validation/HeavyIonDataValidation/README.md

 - for CMSSW_5_3_20: packages_HI_CMSSW_5_3_20.txt
 - for CMSSW_7_5_8_patch3: packages_HI_CMSSW_7_5_8_patch3.txt

-This [53X](https://github.com/cms-opendata-validation/HeavyIonDataValidation/tree/53X) branch of the repository contains some example configuration files with the necessary modifications to use them with 2013 heavy-ion-related open data.
-See the [75X](https://github.com/cms-opendata-validation/HeavyIonDataValidation/tree/75X) branch for the example file for 2015 pp reference data.
+This [53X](https://github.com/cms-opendata-validation/HeavyIonDataValidation/tree/53X) branch of the repository contains some example configuration files with the necessary modifications for 2013 heavy-ion-related open data.
+See the [75X](https://github.com/cms-opendata-validation/HeavyIonDataValidation/tree/75X) branch for the example files for 2015 pp reference data.

 The files are direct copies of the [HeavyIonsAnalysis/JetAnalysis/test](https://github.com/CmsHI/cmssw/tree/forest_CMSSW_5_3_20/HeavyIonsAnalysis/JetAnalysis/test) area of the original codebase.
 For all files, the example input file has been changed to a file in the open data area.